zenml-io/zenml/docs/book/how-to/control-logging/set-logging-verbosity.md

 Choose from `INFO`, `WARN`, `ERROR`, `CRITICAL`, `DEBUG`.
 This will set the logs to whichever level you suggest.

-Note that setting this on your local machine will automatically set the same verobosity for all your pipeline runs.
+Note that setting this on the [client environment](../configure-python-environments/README.md#client-environment-or-the-runner-environment) (e.g. your local machine which runs the pipeline) will automatically set the same verobosity for all your pipeline runs.
 If you desire a different verbosity for your remote pipeline runs, you can set the `ZENML_LOGGING_VERBOSITY` environment variable in your pipeline runs environment as follows:

 ```python
 docker_settings = DockerSettings(environment={"ZENML_LOGGING_VERBOSITY": "DEBUG"})